brianhouse/sound_art/NEXT.md

 listening to 1-3 in class was great, but didnt have a Kubisch discussion (might not be a issue with all in-person class (though will have to rotate with the soldering stations))

+have a 3Cs rubric?

+feels like maybe too much time on soundscape-type stuff? we'll see. maybe thats what gets reduced to play with tape.

 ### new